 Learning how to pump and store breast milk can make returning to work easier and less stressful.
-It does require some work and careful planning, but it can be done.

 When should I start to pump my breasts?